 Westmorland RDA Group holds a riding session for six to twelve year-olds on Monday afternoons from September to December and April to July at Holmescales Riding Centre near Old Hutton, Kendal.
 We have the use of the indoor and outdoor schools and, during good weather, we ride out on farm tracks and bridleways.

-We run Stable days at Witherslack Riding Centre during the summer, take part in RDA Regional competitions and RDA national holidays.
+We run Stable days at Witherslack Equestrian Centre during the summer and take part in RDA Regional competitions.

 The sessions are run by a team of dedicated volunteers who have an ongoing training programme to ensure the safety of the sessions.
 Our instructors are regularly assessed by the RDA Regional Instructor.